-Like all human beings, you have a 'worldview'-- an overall way of perceiving the world around you, how it works, and where you fit into it.
-Many things influence the development of your worldview, including knowledge you have absorbed from your family, perspectives you have adopted from the culture you live in, and your own unique personal experiences.
+Like all human beings, you have a 'worldview' – an overall way of perceiving the world around you, how it works, and where you 'fit in'.
+You may not think about it often, but it is there, working in the ‘back of your mind’.
+Many things influence the ideas you have about the world and where you fit in.
+Some of these influences come from knowledge you have absorbed from your family, other influences come from perspectives you have adopted from the culture you live in, as well as your own unique life experience.

-A person typically becomes more conscious of her worldview when something shocking happens to her--when an event or experience disrupts daily routines.
-Changes in life’s routines can happen in many ways: you could graduate from school and move away from home; you could become seriously ill, or a person close to you could die; you could be betrayed by a friend, or fall in love; you could fail at something very important, or accomplish something you have long worked on.
+A person typically becomes more conscious of her worldview when something strange or shocking happens to her – when an event or experience disrupts daily routines.
+Changes in life’s routines can happen in many ways: you could graduate from school and move away from home; you could move to a country with a completely different language and culture; you could become seriously ill; a person close to you could die; you could be betrayed by a friend; you could fall in love; you could fail at something very important; you could accomplish something you have long worked on.
 Emotionally powerful life events like these typically cause people to ponder fundamental questions about themselves and the world around them, questions such as:

 - What am I doing with my life?